meganbyrne8/garden-model/README.md

 ### Goals

-- _Create a working API that takes in and is able to add seeds/plants_
+- _Create a working API that takes in and is able to add all relevant items._
 - _Create CRUD application that can display, modify, delete, or add new plants depending on user permissions._
 - _Implement AUTH that allows users to add, edit or remove items from their own "gardens"._
 - _Allow users to save information to their "profiles"._